sharetribe/datomic-docker-free/README.md

 Copy transactor.properties.example to a path from where it will be mounted as volume to persistence container.
 Rename it to transactor.properties and configure as liked.

+Remember to configure `host` and `alt-host` options.
+Binding `host` to `0.0.0.0` ensures that the transactor listens all connections.
+If using boot2docker, binding `alt-host` to boot2docker ip is required.
+The ip can be found out with

+    boot2docker ip

 ## To build the image
     docker build -t datomic-free .